I don’t know how else to tell you than very plainly.

 We’ll get to that.

 I first crossed paths with Sean’s er, sphere of influence let’s say, because of Bethel.
-Bethel is the more commonly used name for of The Bethel School of Supernatural Ministry in Redding, California.
-At its core, it’s a Christian evangelical ministry dedicated to teaching the Word of God while also training students to heal by faith, evangelize, prophesy, and raise the dead on occasion.
+Bethel is the more commonly used name for of Bet in Redding, California.
+Bethel Church’s mission is revival, as well as the personal, regional, and global expansion of God’s Kingdom through His manifest presence.

-Molly Hensley-Clancy shared a comprehensive report describing what the environment is like for students at Bethel that will captivate your curiosity whether you’re religious or not.
+Molly Hensley-Clancy an account of what she experienced at Bethel Church that will captivate your curiosity whether you’re religious or not.

 She writes: Globally, Bethel Church is mostly known for its Christian worship music — songs that tend toward the bland and inoffensive, but are wildly popular.
 Justin Bieber once told Cosmopolitan that a Bethel track called “No Longer Slaves” (now at 34 million YouTube views) was in his iPod’s top three most-played, along with Lil Wayne and Drake.